What’s the Past Tense of Make? Make or Made?

 There are 4 past tenses (the simple past, the past continuous, the past perfect and the past perfect continuous tense).

-Throw is the present tense.
-Threw is the simple past, and thrown is the past participle.
+To ride is the present tense.
+Rode is the simple past, and ridden is the past participle.

 The verb buy has two forms: buy and bought.
 Bought is the past tense and past participle form of buy.